sighupio/fury-kubernetes-ingress/katalog/cert-manager/MAINTENANCE.md

         patch: |-
         - op: replace
             path: /spec/template/spec/containers/0/args/6
-            value: --acme-http01-solver-image=registry.sighup.io/fury/cert-manager-acmesolver:v1.16.1
+            value: --acme-http01-solver-image=registry.sighup.io/fury/cert-manager-acmesolver:v1.17.1

     ```

 ## Dashboards

-The included Grafana dashbaord seems to be taken from here: <https://grafana.com/grafana/dashboards/11001-cert-manager/>.
+The included Grafana dashboard seems to be taken from here: <https://grafana.com/grafana/dashboards/11001-cert-manager/>.
 It has not been updated in a while.